 Wow, I must say that this was an excellently shot and edited documentary.
 You had a great variety of camera angles coupled with an excellent variety of viewpoints and opinions that aided in adding interest to the piece.
 I liked the pacing and the upbeat music, and I must say that you did a great job working everything together into a smooth-flowing piece.
 I also liked your interjection of factoids throughout the piece; it helped to organize your shots and provide a sense of context which your interviewees confirmed.

 There were only a couple of things that need to be improved.
 Now, the statistics were gender-independent, but /all/ of your interviewees were girls.
 I’d like to see you add a variety of interviewees to your piece, more than the people you know, that way I get a broader opinion of MIT in general.
 Also, the end of your documentary, while informative seemed like a commercial and detracted from the overall feel of the piece.
 Just fix those things, and you’ll improve from a great documentary to an excellent one!

-Posted 2 years by email@example.com
+Posted over 3 years by email@example.com

 Once again, another excellently edited and shot documentary.
 I liked the pacing and speed of this piece — there was a lot of movement and it never felt like it was dragging.
 The editing was nicely concise — that is, we heard enough but not too much of each interview, and it allowed you to splice together similar answers without boring the audience.

 I think this documentary suffers most in its lack of interview variety.
 All of the interviewees were female — with the exception of the voting volunteer.
 There is statistical evidence that women have a significantly different voting experience then men — this may have been an interesting point to focus on, but for a documentary that bills itself as Student Voting and not Female Student Voting, you seem to lack a variety of viewpoints.
 Perhaps it is true that any boys you interviewed would give you the same answer — however, as an audience we don’t see that, and the documentary suffers.